 Check cables for rust

-Check cables move freely and gears/brakes engage correctly
+Check cables move freely and gears and brakes engage correctly

 Check accessories fitted to bike are safe and will not interfere with riding